-New Zealand often gets hit by storms as it lies in the ‘Roaring Forties’, between 40 and 50 degrees latitude south, where mild air temperatures from the north meet cooler air from the south.
+New Zealand often gets hit by storms as it lies in the ‘Roaring Forties’.
+This is where mild air temperatures from the north meet cooler air from the south.
+Learn about storms in New Zealand.

 Storms can cause strong winds, rain, thunder, lightning, hail, heavy snow and rough seas.
-A strong wind warning is issued by MetService when winds of more than 87 kilometres per hour (kph) are expected over land.
+MetService issues strong wind warning when they expect winds more than 87 kilometres per hour over land.

 Tropical cyclones are large revolving storms that develop in the tropics.
 They are also called hurricanes or typhoons.
 They have a wind-speed of more than 120kph.

-Tropical cyclones usually weaken as they meet the cooler sea temperatures around New Zealand, but sometimes they can cause major damage.
+Tropical cyclones usually weaken when they meet the cooler sea temperatures around New Zealand, But sometimes they can cause major damage.
 In 1988, Cyclone Bola caused more than $200 million in damage, even though it was no longer a tropical cyclone by the time it reached our shores.

 Stay indoors and listen to the radio.